YiningWang206/YiningWang206.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Green innovation
-  - Technological change/Innovation economics
+  - Innovation economics
-  - Ecosystem evaluation/conservation
+  - Ecosystem evaluation

 # Education to show in About widget
 education: